Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

+To elucidate the spatial switching dynamics, we project the time-dependent polarization patterns onto the $x$-$y$ plane (see Fig.~\ref{fig:fig4}(b)).
+At low fields (13 and 18 MV/cm), reversal proceeds primarily via the lateral expansion of pre-existing 180$^\circ$ DWs.
+Atomistically, the four-fold coordination fractions ($f_{\text{AlN}_4}$ and $f_{\text{ScN}_4}$) exhibit only minor fluctuations, confirming that severe structural distortions are strictly localized at the DWs.
+Notably, these advancing DWs exhibit a zigzag morphology, consistent with recent experimental observations \cite{huang_2026}.
+At high fields (23 and 28 MV/cm), the mechanism shifts to a nucleation-dominated regime.
+This transition is accompanied by a pronounced transient dip in both $f_{\text{AlN}_4}$ and $f_{\text{ScN}_4}$ (see SM \cite{SM}, Fig.~S10), signifying the widespread bond-breaking events central to the SNNG model.
+While these nucleation events spatially correlate with local Sc concentration (Fig.~\ref{fig:fig4}(a)), the global kinetic pathway is dictated by the field strength.
+These observations establish a field-driven transition from localized DW motion to widespread nucleation.

+To further determine the critical field for this mechanistic crossover, we introduce an energetic descriptor $\Delta V_{max}$ (the maximum potential energy difference along the switching trajectory). $\Delta V_{max}$ is highly sensitive to the reversal mode: localized DW propagation entails minor energy variations, whereas widespread nucleation induces a pronounced energy peak (see SM \cite{SM} for details).
+Evaluating this field-dependent signature reveals critical transition fields between 19 and 27 MV/cm across the studied Sc concentrations (see Table~S1 in SM \cite{SM}).

-\emph{Conclusion}---In summary, our investigations combining both SS-NEB calculations and ML-MD simulations establish switching mechanisms in wurtzite $\mathrm{Al}_{1-x}\mathrm{Sc}_x\mathrm{N}$ across 15-40\% Sc concentrations.
-While collective switching induces large lattice strains, multidomain with preexisting DWs enable strain-relieved, domain-wall-driven switching pathways.
-Long-time simulations under various $E$ further uncover the interplay between field strength and switching mechanism.
-These results provide microscopic insights into domain-wall dynamics in nitride ferroelectrics and emphasize the importance of domain engineering on coercive fields and improve device performance.
+\emph{Conclusion}---In summary, our investigations combining both SS-NEB calculations and ML-MD simulations establish switching mechanisms in $\mathrm{Al}_{1-x}\mathrm{Sc}_x\mathrm{N}$ for Sc concentrations of 15-30\%.
+While collective switching induces large lattice strains, multidomain configuration with pre-existing DWs enables strain-relieved switching pathways.
+Simulations under various $E$ further uncover the interplay between field strength and switching mechanism.
+These results provide microscopic insights into domain-wall dynamics in nitride ferroelectrics and emphasize the importance of domain engineering in tuning coercive fields and improving device performance.

-{\bf Note added.} While finalizing this manuscript, we became aware of a work by Huang {\it et al.} on the zigzag morphology of 180° domain walls \cite{huang_2025}.
-While both studies address domain-wall mediated switching and reproduce the zigzag morphology, our work distinctively demonstrates that pre-existing domain walls serve as stress-relief points, enabling an individual switching mechanism.
-We further reveal the field-dependent evolution of this mechanism-domain-wall propagation (KAI model) at low fields and additional nucleation (SNNG model) at high fields, in agreement with recent experiments \cite{guido_2024,yazawa_2023}.
+Recently, Huang~\textit{et al.}~utilized the NLS model to describe the device-scale polarization switching kinetics in $\text{Al}_{0.75}\text{Sc}_{0.25}\text{N}$ \cite{huang_2026}.
+As shown in the End Matter section, this macroscopic NLS behavior can be understood by our atomistic domain-wall-driven switching mechanism.
+Note also that, experimentally, the NLS and KAI/SNNG kinetics can be distinguished by the field dependence of the full width at half maximum (FWHM) extracted from the polarization switching measurements (see SM \cite{SM}, Eq.~(S3)).
+A linear dependence of the FWHM on $1/E^2$ indicates NLS behavior, whereas a narrow, field-independent FWHM supports the KAI/SNNG framework \cite{pirro_2022, yang_2026, lu_2024, yasuoka_2023, guido_2024, guido_2025}.

 \emph{Acknowledgments}---This work was supported by the National Key R\&D Program of China (Grant No. 2023YFB3003001) and the National Natural Science Foundation of China (Grants Nos.
 12274174).
 Work at the University of Arkansas was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award No. DE-SC0025479.
 We also thank the Changchun Computing Center for providing comprehensive computing resources and technical support throughout the completion of this work.